Symfony tutorial for beginners

 php bin/console doctrine:schema:create

 Ok, we have created schema and entity.
-Now it's time to populate database with fake data(fake blog information).
+Now it's time to populate the database with fake data(fake blog information).

 For this purpose, there is a Symfony library called - FixtureBundle